Associate professor and chair

 GDES 431.
 Critical Inquiry.
 4 Hours.

-Semester course; 3 lecture and 2 studio hours.
+Semester course; 3 lecture and 2 studio hours (delivered online or face-to-face).
 4 credits.
 Prerequisite: GDES 322.
 This inquiry course is focused on research, critical analysis and discussion.
 Students assess and reflect on their emerging practice and its relation to the field.

 GDES 440.
 Synthesis.
 6 Hours.